jingliancui/DotNetTencentOpenSDKSample/README.md

 # XamarinFormsTencentOpenSDKSample
-Sample for showing Tencent OpenSDK features on Xamarin.Forms.
+Sample for showing Tencent OpenSDK features on .Net MAUI and Xamarin.Forms.

 Tutorial: